Facts & Stats

 This link leads to the machine-readable files that are made available in response to the federal Transparency in Coverage Rule and includes negotiated service rates and out-of-network allowed amounts between health plans and healthcare providers.
 The machine readable files are formatted to allow researchers, regulators, and application developers to more easily access and analyze data.

 Our core benefits (which often include things like healthcare) are required in most countries where we hire.
 Because Remote is the employer of record, it’s important for us to offer the same core benefits to all employees in a country to ensure fair equity and non-discriminatory hiring practices, which protects your business and ours.
 Note that we do not add a markup on any benefits premiums or administration costs.

 If you'd like specific information about our benefits packages in the US, start onboarding your first employee with Remote today.

 For more insight into fair equity and benefits best practices, download our Global Benefits Guide and share with the rest of your hiring team.

-Learn how employment taxes affect your payroll and your employees’ paychecks in the United States.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in United States.

 American employees generally earn at least 10 days of paid leave for every 12 months of employment.